 In the Balkans, Albania, Montenegro, Romania and Serbia are occupied, as is Poland.
 The rest of Central Europe has been incorporated into the Austro-Hungarian Empire.
 Russia has lost some 285,000 square kilometers of its territory.

 Life magazine speculated in February 1916 what might happen if the Central Powers prevailed in Europe and then set their sights on North America.

-The bulk of the United States would be annexed by Germany and called New Prussia.
+The magazine predicted the bulk of the United States would be annexed by Germany and called New Prussia.
 Cities would be renamed as well: Washington DC would become New Berlin.
-Florida would be split off and given to Turkey.
+Florida would be split off and given to Germany’s ally Turkey.

-Life envisaged that the West Coast would go to the Japanese and a reservation for Americans be set aside in what used to be (and luckily still is) New Mexico.
+Life envisaged that the West Coast would go to the Japanese.
+Odd, since Japan was on the Allied side in World War I. A reservation for Americans would be set aside in what used to be (and luckily still is) New Mexico.